Warning: this is a mammoth post.

 Yield: 1 loaf or 12 large muffins

-1/2 tablespoon chia seeds + 3 tablespoons warm water or almond milk (milk does not have to be warm), optional
+1/2 tablespoon chia seeds + 3 tablespoons warm water, optional

 1/4 cup vegetable oil